In challenging election defeat, Trump cements his control over the Republican Party

 “People are frustrated, particularly the base,” he said.
 “They are mad as hell, to be quite honest with you, so I don’t like what I’m hearing about the election.”

 The efforts are unlikely to change the reality that Trump will leave office next month as a one-term president.
-But the sheer number of Republicans willing to side with the president illustrates Trump’s enduring control over a party he has taken over and fashioned within his image in just five years.
+But the sheer number of Republicans willing to side with the president illustrates Trump’s enduring control over a party he has taken over and fashioned in his image in just five years.

 The result has been a decoupling between party orthodoxy and democratic values, said Stuart Stevens, a veteran Republican adviser and Trump critic who has worked on five presidential campaigns.